 What does that mean?
 Will a judge order the business liquidated just to split the value between the parties?
 Not necessarily.
 The court is interested in an equitable division of the assets, and that leaves plenty of wiggle room for what a judge may order.
 For example, continuing to run the business may be the only way to properly divide its worth between the parties.
 A payout over time to one spouse is a commonly used device.
 Or, re-financing may be the best course of action, where a spouse uses a bank loan to “buy-out” a spouse and therefore retain control and ownership over the business.

-The key point here is that there are many viable options to choose from when it comes to dividing a business in a divorce and a competent family lawyer will be able to help you navigate these issues.
+The key point here is that there are many viable options to choose from when it comes to dividing a business in a divorce, most importantly is choosing a family lawyer that will be able to help you navigate these issues.

 - Consider Mediation: Meditation is one of the most over-looked but effective and cost-efficient ways of negotiating a divorce settlement.
 Qualified mediators are professionals who have long experience with family courts and know the judges and expected outcomes of almost every type of situation.
 They can carefully guide the parties to a resolution that frequently mimics what a judge would do in a divorce trial, all without the hassle and expense of court room appearances.

 Mediators are paid to achieve an equitable resolution that will likely be approved by the judge, therefore they are skilled at remaining neutral, knowing court rules, and helping the parties arrive at a resolution that a judge will look on favorably.
 This process is often much less expensive than a trial and each party will benefit from reduced legal fees.
 The most important part of mediation is entering it with the intention of coming to an agreement, if a party has no intention of negotiating or compromising the mediation will likely fail.

 If divorce is necessary, proceeding carefully with competent advice from legal professionals will help you achieve an equitable, quick, and less costly result that will likely preserve the business you’ve worked so hard to build.